aws-neuron/aws-neuron-sdk/docs/neuron-tools/getting-started-tensorboard-neuron.md

 ## Visualizing data with TensorBoard-Neuron

-To view data in TensorBoard-Neuron, run the command below, where “logdir” is the directory where TensorFlow logs are generated.
+To view data in TensorBoard-Neuron, run the command below, where “logdir” is the directory where TensorFlow logs are kept.
+This logdir may or may not have any existing logs, or may not even exist yet.
+AWS Neuron will populate this directory when using the `--run_neuron_profile` option.
 (Note that this "logdir" is *not* the same as the NEURON_PROFILE directory that you set during inference, and in fact, depending on your configuration you may not have any tensorflow logs.
-For this step, NEURON_PROFILE still needs to be set to the same directory you used during your inference run.  `tensorboard_neuron` will process the neuron profile data from this directory at startup.)
+For this step, NEURON_PROFILE still needs to be set to the same directory you used during your inference run.  `tensorboard_neuron` will process the neuron profile data from the NEURON_PROFILE directory at startup.)

 ```
 $ tensorboard_neuron --logdir /path/to/logdir --run_neuron_profile